chizzletaz/BakeAndBinge/Testing.md

 ---
 ## Testing responsiveness
-To test the responsiveness of the  website, I've used Chrome Dev Tools by`;
+To test the responsiveness of the  website, I've used Chrome Dev Tools by:
 - right clicking on the page
 - click inspect
 - click toggle device toolbar